rust-lang/book/src/ch11-01-writing-tests.md

 The `can_hold` method returns a Boolean, which means it’s a perfect use case for the `assert!` macro.
-In Listing 11-6, we write a test that exercises the `can_hold` method by creating a `Rectangle` instance that has a length of 8 and a width of 7 and asserting that it can hold another `Rectangle` instance that has a length of 5 and a width of 1:
+In Listing 11-6, we write a test that exercises the `can_hold` method by creating a `Rectangle` instance that has a width of 8 and a height of 7 and asserting that it can hold another `Rectangle` instance that has a width of 5 and a height of 1.

 <span class="filename">Filename: src/lib.rs</span>